menchelab/UI_Module/README.md

 ## **Installation: Quick Start**

-for a quick start, you can just [download the VRnet executable](url) and run viveNet.exe on your windows computer with a SteamVR compatible headset.
+for a quick start, you can just [download the VR Module executable](url) and run viveNet.exe on your windows computer with a SteamVR compatible headset.
 It comes preconfigured to connect to the other modules that we already installed on our server to make it easy for you to get a first impression.
 It has the ability to upload your own datasets, but we don't recommend it. **Do NOT upload any sensitive data  here**, this is **only for demonstration purposes** and for the whole world to see.
 We don't guarantee your data's safety!
 If you want to work with your own data you should go with the [Stand Alone](#Installation-Stand-Alone) version

 ## **Installation: Stand Alone**

 However, if you want to implement your own datasets and functionalities, you can also **run everything localy on your machine (the SAFE option if you are dealing with sensitive data)** or run the Analytics Module and UI Module on a networkserver or cloud service (if you need scalability and processing power).<br>Here is a step by step guide how to do a local installation on a windows computer.
-Note that the Analytics Module and the UI Module can also run on a (linux) server, while the VRnet module needs to run on a windows 10 machine as gaming hardware is required for Virtual Reality which is best supported under windows.
+Note that the Analytics Module and the UI Module can also run on a (linux) server, while the VR Module needs to run on a windows 10 machine as gaming hardware is required for Virtual Reality which is best supported under windows.

 ### **1.)
 Set up a MySql Database**